mrqa/MRQA-Shared-Task-2019/README.md

 - There are no unanswerable or non-span answer questions.
 - All questions have at least one accepted answer that is found exactly in the context.

+A span is judged to be an exact match if it matches the answer string after performing normalization:

+- The text is uncased.
+- All punctuation is stripped.
+- All articles `{a, an, the}` are removed.
+- All consecutive whitespace markers are compressed to just a single normal space `' '`.

 ### Training Data

 | Dataset | Download | MD5SUM | Examples |